Streaming binary logs

 How intraday data is partitioned

 Intraday data is systematically partitioned to optimize storage and retrieval efficiency.
-Deephaven's partitioning strategy involves three key components:
+Deephaven's partitioning strategy involves two key components:

 • Column partition

-• One column is chosen to partition the data on disk, determining the highest level of data segmentation.
+• One column is chosen to partition the data on disk, determining the primary user-visible level of data segmentation.
 This is known as the column partition.

 • Typically, the column partition is a Date column, as dates naturally distinguish intraday data from historical data.